Five tips for NGOs aiming at commercial contracts

 Commercial contracting opportunities far exceed grant allocations.
-That in itself is not a sufficient reason to start bidding, however.
+This in itself, however, is not a sufficient reason to start bidding.
 The ultimate reason why this type of contract cannot be ignored is a moral one: If NGOs fail to adapt, then there is a real risk of the development and aid sector becoming too commercial.

-By nature, commercial contracts prefer achievable projects in which risk is manageable, and the likelihood to get fully paid is very high.
-In this world, marginalized or difficult to reach communities could receive even less help.
+By nature, commercial contracts prefer achievable projects in which risk is manageable, and the likelihood of being fully paid is very high.
+In this world, marginalised or difficult to reach communities could receive even less help.
 A commercially capable organisation that remains an NGO at heart will make a huge difference here.

 Christian Meyer zu Natrup